ekram25/Deploying-a-Django-App-to-Kubernetes-kind-End-to-End/README.md

 - **Learning Focus**: Gain hands-on experience with Kubernetes primitives (Namespaces, Deployments, Services) in a cost-free local setup.

 - **Scalability**: The same manifests can be applied to managed clusters (EKS, GKE, AKS) with minimal adjustments.
+-
+# 2) Install Docker
+Docker is required to build and run container images.
+Make sure Docker Desktop or Docker Engine is installed and running.
+Verify installation with docker version and docker info — both should return successfully.
+Enable Linux containers (default on Linux).